NEWS

 He is the fifth British architect to win architecture's most prestigious award following James Stirling in 1981, Norman Foster in 1999, Zaha Hadid in 2004 and Richard Rogers in 2007.

 “I would have failed without Zaha,” he adds it.
-“I'm a good catalyst, I think I am a good provoker, I am a good strategist.”
+“I'm a good catalyst; I think I am a good provoker; I am a good strategist.”

-Chipperfield studied with Hadid at the Architecture Association in London, and she helped him pass the course.
+Chipperfield studied with Hadid at the AA - Architecture Association in London, and she helped him pass the course.

 "Zaha, until her last days, reminded me that if it hadn't been for her, I would have failed and that she got me my diploma," he recalled.
 Chipperfield went on to work at both Foster and Rogers' studios before establishing his own practice in the mid-1980s, despite not being taken by the high-tech style that was being pioneered in their offices.

-Photo © Ross Lovegrove Studio
+PHOTO / Portrait of Ross Lovegrove / Photo © courtesy of Ross Lovegrove Studio

 ROSS LOVEGROVE